adv-datasci/scholar/README.md

 If you have a request for a feature, please submit a pull request or an [issue](https://github.com/adv-datasci/scholar/issues).

 #### Bugs
-If you find a bug, please submit an issue on [GitHub](https://github.com/adv-datasci/scholar/issues).
+If you find a bug, please submit a pull request or an issue on [GitHub](https://github.com/adv-datasci/scholar/issues).